 4. Control Large Cash Withdrawals

-Fraudsters often test agents with big withdrawals.
+Fraudsters often test agents by requesting for big withdrawals.
+For instance, a customer may work up to you asking if you have up to 300,000 naira.
 Giving out huge payouts to people you don’t know makes you a target for scams or robbery.
+It may be harmless or what they want to find out is if you always have large sum so they can target you.

 What to do: